grisette: Symbolic evaluation as a library

 Install SMT Solvers

-To run the examples, you also need to install an SMT solver and make it available through PATH.
+To run the examples, you need to install an SMT solver and make it available through PATH.
 We recommend that you start with Z3, as it supports all our examples and is usually easier to install.
-Boolector is significantly more efficient on some examples, but it does not support all of the examples.
+Boolector and its successor Bitwuzla are usually significantly more efficient on bit vectors.

 Install Z3